Going deep: Get acquainted with a walk through ashiatsu massage

 She went home and researched ashiatsu, which is the art of foot massage and quickly realized that perhaps she wouldn’t have to make that agonizing decision after all.

-The technique orginates from Japan, where "ashi" means "foot" and "atsu" means "pressure."
-It is a form of massage in which the therapist uses their feet to apply deep-tissue pressure.
+The technique originates from Japan, where “ashi” means “foot” and “atsu” means “pressure.”
+It is a form of massage in which therapists use their feet to apply deep-tissue pressure.

 While the form began gaining popularity in Western cultures in the 1990s, it has been used in many Eastern cultures for centuries.